Bible quotes are in blue.|

 "I am one who testifies for myself; my other witness is the Father, who sent me."

 Myself refers back to I.

-Also, the relative pronoun in this example is who.
+It is of note to observe that the relative pronoun in this example is who.

 the noun that comes before it.
 Use an intensive pronoun to add emphasis to the subject of the sentence.

 The intensive pronouns are: herself, himself, itself, myself, ourselves, themselves, and yourselves (Note: These pronouns also act as reflexive pronouns).
-To identify the pronoun as reflective or intensive remove it from the sentence; if it is an intensive pronoun, the sentence will still make sense.
+To identify the pronoun as reflective or intensive, remove it from the sentence; if it is an intensive pronoun, the sentence will still make sense.
 If the sentence no longer makes sense, it is a reflexive pronoun.

 Paul to the Gentiles: "I myself am convinced, my brothers, that you yourselves are full of goodness, complete in knowledge and competent to instruct one another."
 Romans 15:14